Optical measuring technique enables lateral probing of components

 Optical hole measurement

-Vertical surfaces of more than 90° can now also be measured optically.
-The diameter-depth ratio of holes ranges from 1:3 to 1:10, the measurable diameter is 0.1 mm to 2 mm.
-Users measure parameters such as outside and inside diameter and opening angle.
+Typical applications of Vertical Focus Probing are, as of example, the measurement of micro bore holes such as injection nozzles or cooling holes.
+The diameter to depth ratio of holes ranges from 1:3 to 1:10, the measurable diameter is 0.1 mm to 2 mm.
+Users measure parameters such as outer and inner diameter and opening angle.

 Multiple hole measurement

 In combination with an automatic rotation unit "µCMM Real3D", turning the 3-axis CMM into a 5-axis system, multiple holes including their orientation to each other can be measured.
-One application which can be achieved using the µCMM in combination with Real3D is the measurement of injection nozzles including diameter, K-factor, injection angle and side angle.
+One application which can be achieved is the measurement of injection nozzles including diameter, K-factor, injection angle and side angle.

 This new technology is an extension of the Focus-Variation technology and hence a pure optical measurement technology.
 It allows the measurement of vertical walls and micro holes directly without articulating the sample during the measurement.
 Read in this recently published R&D paper more about the measurement principle of Vertical Focus Probing and the impact of this method with respect to micro hole measurement and 3D measurements of steep flanks with a slope angle of more than 90°.
 For all measurements the optical coordinate measurement machine µCMM is used.